Office of the Dean of Research

 Dr Jennifer Daly, Research Strategy Officer

-Dr Jennifer Daly is Research Strategy Officer and Director of Strategic Research Communications Projects in the Office of the Dean of Research.
+Dr Jennifer Daly is Research Strategy Officer in the Office of the Dean of Research.
 Jenny has worked in the Office of the Dean of Research since 2015 and has worked on a variety of different projects in that time.
 Jenny supports the work of the Research Committee in overseeing policies and strategies relating to research in Trinity.
 She manages the Trinity Research website and was responsible for its redesign and relaunch in 2019.
 Jenny was involved in the development of the Living Research Excellence Strategy in 2018/19 and works with the team in the Office of the Dean of Research to ensure its implementation.
 As part of that strategy, Jenny has begun a number of new initiatives including the annual Festive Research Showcase, established and leads the Story Curation Team, is editor of the #researchMATTERS web magazine, and is creator and host of the podcast What Do You Want To Know?
 Jenny is the Principal Investigator and organiser of Trinity’s 2020 European Researchers’ Night event, START, which has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 955428.

 Jenny holds a BA in English Literature and Greek & Roman Civilization (UCD, 2003), MAs in American Literature (UCD, 2004) and American Studies (UCD Clinton Institute, 2006) and a PhD in American Literature (Trinity College Dublin, 2016).
 She is the editor of a collection of essays on the American author Richard Yates, and is co-editing a collection of essays on the author Marilynne Robinson.
 She served on the Executive Committee of the Irish Association for American Studies for six years, including four years as Secretary.